DenisPostolachi/irp-demo/README.md

 # Nest.js + PostgreSQL Project for Data Reporting
-This is a Nest.js backend project developed specifically for interns.
+This is a Nest.js project developed specifically for interns.
 It utilizes PostgreSQL for data storage and provides a set of RESTful endpoints to access and manipulate data used for generating graphs and reports.

 ## Project Overview